 A somewhat simple measure that can be used to compare utilities is the Total cost per customer.
-Bluewater Power's cost per customer in 2019 is \$734, which is slightly higher than average.
-The industry trends show overall total cost increasing by approximately 3% on average.
+Bluewater Power's cost per customer in 2020 is \$710, which is about 3% lower than what it was in 2019, and Bluewater is just slightly above the industry average by 2.8%.
+The industry trend shows overall total cost decreased by 0.93% over 2019 total costs, and Bluewater exceeded that decrease which is a positive trend.

-Total Cost per Km of Line
+• Total Cost per Km of Line